Alex313031/gn-xp/docs/quick_start.md

 out/tutorial
 ```

-You should see "Hello, world." output to the console.
+You should see "Hello from the tutorial." output to the console.

 Side note: GN encourages target names for static libraries that aren't globally
 unique.
 To build one of these, you can pass the label with its path (but no leading